Sapreet Kaur, Executive Director (National)

 Simran joined the Sikh Coalition in September 2011 as the Advocacy Manager and transitioned to Western Region Director in May 2014.
-She is charged with leading outreach and advocacy efforts in California as they relate to the Sikh Coalition's national agenda.
+She is charged with leading organizational efforts in California.
 In 2012, Simran led efforts in California to pass the Workplace Religious Freedom Act - the nation's strongest protection against religious discrimination in the workplace.
 Simran has been interviewed by NPR affiliate KQED, and has had several op-eds published related to Sikh civil rights issues.

 Prior to joining the Sikh Coalition, Simran managed a health program for Children’s Hospital Central California.
 Simran travels regularly for global health projects and has worked to improve access to health for immigrant and refugee communities.
 She is an active member of the Sikh community in California – volunteering with Jakara Movement, co-founding The Langar Hall – a progressive Sikh blog, is on the Editorial Board of the Sikh Love Stories Project and is a liaison for Saffron Press – an independent publishing house focused on multicultural literature.
 She is on the Board of Directors for The Women’s Building, a women-led community space that advocates self-determination, gender equality and social justice and has served as the Affirmative Action Officer on the Board of Directors for the American Civil Liberties Union (ACLU) of Northern California.